decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 ```

-The example above imports the abi for the Ropsten MANA contract and transfers 100 _fake MANA_ to your account in the Ropsten test network when you open it.
+The example above uses the abi for the Ropsten MANA contract and transfers 100 _fake MANA_ to your account in the Ropsten test network.